sabeydeedaya/docs/src/pages/dashboard/integrate.md

             - Enter your Desktop URI Scheme (e.g. `spotify://`)
             - Include `$desktop_deeplink_path` key-value pair to your link (e.g. `"$desktop_deeplink_path": "track/5D8o9tGf3Dfjz7CgMxcoeI"`)
             - If the app is not installed when the link is clicked, we will fall back to the Desktop or Default URL, in that order
+            - This feature is still in the early stages of development; so usage without a Desktop SDK will not be able to attribute or pass data through an install.

     - ##### Fallback
         - Use these settings to control the default behavior of your deep links on any other platform